clawson62/Cordial_Project/README.md

 ## 2. Archetype

-Theory: Generating customer archetype json objects for ChatGPT can guide an even more precises prediction of A|B testing results.
+Theory: Generating customer archetype json objects for ChatGPT can guide an even more precises prediction of A/B testing results.
 I used a simple version of this in my experiment that lead to a much higher response rate.

 Examples (these can be fed directly to ChatGPT and it's response will be altered to act more like the archetype when deciding to respond or ignore):